Failed My Driving Test. What Do These Notes Mean?

 The Following Are Notes From Failed Driving Exam Sheets

 Unnecessary Stopping – Moving when on the road is critical to keeping yourself and others in a safe space.
 Stopping needs to be off to the most right portion of the roadway, not in the middle of a moving lane, unless, of course, it’s at a red or during a turn or a pedestrian crosswalk requiring you to legally stop.
-Moving as if the flow is moving in your lane is the way to avoid this unnecessary stopping error.
+Moving with the flow that’s moving in your lane is the way to avoid this unnecessary stopping error.
 Green move as green and act like you are on the green.
 Stopping for no reason is not appropriate.

 Approach Too Fast – The seat belt strains as the passengers are pressed firmly forward into the belt.
 This is too fast a slowdown.
 All the books and bags on the back seat fly off and smash into the back of your chair.
 This is too fast a slowdown.
 Be gentle.
 Warn people behind you well in advance with your brake lights and a smooth, peaceful calm but steady slow down.